Admissions and Funding

 • A full Notre Dame tuition scholarship during your time in the program.

 • Full access to University Health Services — both physical and mental health services — as well as fully subsidized health insurance for services off-campus.
-Although the university only pays your premiums as a student, insurance for immediate family members is available at a reduced cost.
+Students may add their dependents (spouse and/or children) to their subsitized university health insurance plan.

 • Access to comprehensive professional development programs through the Graduate School and the Department of Psychology, including grant-writing support and an institutional affiliation with the National Center for Faculty Development and Diversity.